How to Make Homemade Masala Chai

 What is masala chai?

-Masala chai is an Indian spiced black .
-It's made with strong leaves, spices, , sugar and water.
+Masala chai is an Indian spiced with .
+It’s made with strong black tea leaves, spices, milk, sugar and water.
 It can contain different ratios of water, milk and spices.
 No two cups of masala chai will be the same, but any cup of masala chai will have a creamy and luxurious texture and richness.
-That's why to make one at home it's not enough to simply steep some tea leaves and add spices.
+That’s why to make one at home it’s not enough to simply steep some tea leaves and add spices.

 Which spices are essential for making masala chai?